-Microsoft is working on a “Sets” feature that will bring tabs to File Explorer and other applications in the Redstone 5 update, which should appear in October 2018.
-But you can get tabs in File Explorer today without waiting.
+Microsoft was working on a “Sets” feature that would bring tabs to File Explorer and other applications.
+Sets didn’t arrive in the October 2018 Update and now looks canceled.
+But you can get tabs in File Explorer today.

 Install Stardock’s Groupy